cite-architecture/sparqlcts/specs/markdown/citeverbs/CiteVerbs.md

 # RDF verbs in `sparqlcts` #

-This specification applies to version <code concordion:set="#version">0.9.6</code> of the `sparqlcts` implementation of Canonical Text Services.
-(The fixture implementing tests of this specification <strong concordion:assertTrue="checkVersion(#version)">must be configured to use this version</strong>.)
+This specification applies to version <code concordion:assertEquals="getVersion()">0.9.7</code> of the `sparqlcts` implementation of Canonical Text Services.